-Emergency phone trees differ from other types of trees in the sense that they are for outgoing calls.
-These setups are useful because they can let large groups of people know about emergency closures, altered hours, and more without human workers having to make the calls themselves.
-These types of trees are usually used by schools and municipalities, but can be used by virtually any type of organization.
+Emergency phone trees are distinct from other types of trees because they are for companies to make outgoing calls rather than take in call traffic.
+These are useful because they can let large groups of people know about emergency closures and altered hours of operation without your staff having to make the call themselves.
+These trees are popular among school districts and municipalities, but can be used by businesses of all kinds.

 How to Set Up an Effective Phone Tree

-You can make changes to the setup of your phone tree at any time; however, changing your menu too often can be off-putting to callers.
-Therefore, it is best to take the time to think through how you’d like to route calls during the initial setup of your business phone system.
+You can set up your phone tree in any way you want, and as often as you want.
+However, changing your menu too often can confuse your callers, so it is best to take the time to think through how you’d like to route calls during the initial setup of your service.

 A few important tips before you build your phone tree:

-- Map it out: Before setting up your voice menu during the installation process, it can be helpful to map out your phone tree either with a pen and paper or by using one of our templates.
-You can start out with one of our examples and then draw out other branches as you see fit.
+- Map it out: Before deploying your voice menu during your installation process, it can be helpful to map out your phone tree with one of our templates.
+You can even download our documents and edit the tree as you see fit.